Open spina bifida develops when the spine fails to close at some point along its length during fetal development.

 In 2003, the NIH sponsored a multi-center randomized controlled trial of in utero repair of MMC vs. standard neonatal repair, the Management of Myelomeningocele Study (MOMS), the results of which were published in 2011.
 Prenatal repair resulted in reduction of the need of shunting at 12 months of age, decreased rate of hindbrain herniation by one-third at 12 months, doubling of the ability to ambulate without the assistance of orthotics, and produced a level of function that was two or more levels better than expected according to anatomic levels.
 However, the in utero repair was performed via open maternal-fetal surgery, which means the mother’s abdomen is opened (laparotomy) and her uterus is opened (hysterotomy), and was associated with significant risks, including higher rates of preterm birth, fetal bradycardia, oligohydramnios, placental abruption, pulmonary edema, maternal transfusion at delivery, and a 35% risk of uterine thinning or dehiscence or rupture.
 Furthermore, the legacy of open in utero repair in regards to a patient’s future pregnancies is an approximately 28% risk of uterine dehiscence or rupture.

 Our group has worked on developing a minimally-invasive technique (so-called ‘keyhole surgery’) for the antenatal treatment of MMC, translating an experience of more than 10 years in the animal model to a viable clinical application.
-The technique developed by our group does not require hysterotomy (uterine incision).
+The technique developed by our group in collaboration with colleagues in Brazil does not require does not require hysterotomy (uterine incision).
 Rather, small instruments are placed into the womb through tiny incisions, and with the use of partial CO2 insufflation, the open spina bifida is repaired.
 This approach minimizes the risks of the surgery for the mother, while preserving the potential benefits of the in utero repair for the fetus.

 The following management options will be offered to all eligible patients.